awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 **5.7.** Try some other queries to see how it compares in both datasets, to keep testing this difference.

-Let's compare the differences in the next section!

 **Click on *Next Step* to continue to the next module.**